somespecialone/sert/README.md

 2. Calculate exchange rates by comparing item price in previously fetched currencies.
 3. Save data to db 😎.

+> [!WARNING]
-> ⚠️ It is possible to get max 4 currencies for each schedule wake up due to `Steam` rate limit.
+> It is possible to get max 4 currencies for each schedule wake up due to `Steam` rate limit.

 ## API

 All routes under `/api` path.

-[Check future changes](#-scheduled-migration) All currency rates eval to 1 USD 💵.
+All currency rates eval to 1 USD 💵.

 All routes have `Expires` ⌛ header for caching purposes.